Luxembourg Motto: We want to remain what we are

 - Le Chemin de la Corniche is a pedestrian walkway built along the ramparts’ tops on the eastern side of Le Chemin’s fortress city.
 Its nickname is “Europe’s most beautiful balcony.”
 We totally agree.

 - It has the second-largest cigarette consumption per capita in the world.

 - Nearly half of Luxembourg’s workforce commutes to work in Luxembourg from another country.

 - Luxembourg became one of the leading backers of international cooperation after World War II.

 - All of Luxembourg City is a UNESCO World Heritage Site because of its historic fortifications and old quarters.

 - Most Luxembourgans are typically tri-lingual.
 French, German, and Luxembourgish.

 - Luxembourg has the highest rate of car ownership in the world.

-- The highest court in the EU in matters of EU law is located in Luxembourg.
+- The highest court in the E.U. in matters of E.U. law is in Luxembourg.

 - The country’s name originated from the Lucilinburhuc (“little fortress”) castle bought by Siegfried, count of Ardennes, in 963 C.E., which marked the foundation of Luxembourg.